Info

 Contact

-What is riso-printing?
+What is Risograph printing?

-Risographs are duplicator printers from Japan that function similarly to photocopier machines, and utilize a process similar to offset & screen-printing.
+Risographs are duplicator printers from Japan that create stencil/image “masters” that are applied to cylindrical ink “drums” to print spot-colors.
+Risographs print one color at a time in a process that is similar to offset & screen-printing.

-Riso Process Color & Duotone/Tri-tone Printing:
+Riso Process Color, Duotone, & Spot-Color Printing: